 The Latest Table Finds have been posted.

 We are excited to be making changes to our club and welcoming 8 new members in the last few months.
 Our bylaws committee continues to review and update the bylaws of our club.
-Revision of the election section has been completed by members.
-Nominations and an election of officers will be held in the coming months.
-Please plan on attending.
+Elections were held at the September meeting and new officers were chosen.
+Thank you for all that participated.

 Help build our treasury.
 It's always time to bring in our "not so wonderful finds" to the scrap metal collection to be cashed in.
 Bring brass, aluminum, copper and lead in any quantity.

 Always keep all your trash as you hunt.
 If someone starts to hassle you it becomes a good example of our help to the public for lifeguards, or park officials.